iron-claw-972/VisionOnPi/Supercortex.md

 | Yellow (Input side)  | Trigger pin, sends the ultrasonic pulse    | sgl                   |
 | Orange (Output side) | Echo pin, sends signal when echo received  | sgl                   |

-Here is a code sample for how to read from the ultrasonic sensor.
-It reads and prints the distance measured by the ultrasonic connected to GPIO pins `31` and `32`. **If you reverse the order of these pins, the ultrasonic sensor may be damaged.** It is important to have the correct trigger and echo GPIO pins when using it.
+Here is a code sample for how to read from the ultrasonic rangefinder.
+It reads and prints the distance measured by the sensor connected to GPIO pins `31` and `32`. **If you reverse the order of these pins, the ultrasonic sensor may be damaged.** It is important to have the correct trigger and echo GPIO pins when using it.

 ```python
 import RPi.GPIO as GPIO